History of Lee Zeldin in Timeline

 In March 2017, Lee Zeldin co-sponsored a bipartisan bill in the House, the Israel Anti-Boycott Act, to oppose boycotts of Israel and further combat the anti-Israel boycott, divestment and sanctions (BDS) movement.

-May 4, 2017: Voted to Repeal Affordable Care Act
+May 4, 2017: Voted to Repeal Obamacare

 On May 4, 2017, Lee Zeldin voted to repeal the Affordable Care Act (Obamacare) and pass the American Health Care Act.

-December 2017: Voted Against Tax Cuts and Jobs Act of 2017
+December 2017: Voted Against the Tax Cuts and Jobs Act

-2017: Supported Trump's Firing of FBI Director James Comey
+2017: Supported Trump's Firing of James Comey

 In May 2018, Lee Zeldin supported the Trump administration's decision to relocate the U.S. Embassy in Israel from Tel Aviv to Jerusalem as part of the United States recognition of Jerusalem as capital of Israel.

-2018: Ran Unopposed in Republican Primary
+2018: Unopposed in Primary

 In 2018, Lee Zeldin ran unopposed in the Republican primary.
-In the November general election his chief opponent was Democratic nominee Perry Gershon.

 2018: Fundraisers with Steve Bannon and Sebastian Gorka

 In 2018, Lee Zeldin's campaign featured fundraisers with Breitbart News founder Steve Bannon and Sebastian Gorka.
+Reporters were removed from the Gorka event.

 May 2019: Voted Against the Equality Act